Gautamshahi/Misinformation_COVID-19/README.md

-# Dataset for COVID-19 Misinformation on COVID-19Twitter
+# Dataset for COVID-19 Misinformation on Twitter

 This github repository corresponds dataset used for our research article titled **An Exploratory Study of COVID-19 Misinformation on Twitter**.